SUTLZY/Self-Driving-Cars/Part4 - Motion Planning for Self-Driving Cars/Module 4 - Dynamic Object Interactions/Module 4 - Dynamic Object Interactions.md

 Let's look at a simple simulation-based approach to calculating both the collision points, and the time to each collision point in more detail.
 Estimation-based approaches are outside the scope of this video, but we've included an extensive set of links to estimation-based methods in the supplemental materials.

+>- C. Urmson, C. Baker, J. Dolan, P. Rybski, B. Salesky, W. Whittaker, D. Ferguson, and M. Darms, “[Autonomous Driving in Traffic: Boss and the Urban Challenge](https://www.aaai.org/ojs/index.php/aimagazine/article/view/2238),” AI Magazine, vol. 30, no. 2, p.
+17, 2009.
+This gives an overview of some of the methods used to handle dynamic obstacles in the DARPA Urban Challenge.

 ![1565092567020](assets/1565092567020.png)

 The algorithm for the simulation-based approach takes as input a list of dynamic objects D, with their predicted paths including the planned path for the ego vehicle.
-The time between simulation prediction steps DT if sim, and any parameters needed to define the collision checking approach to be used.
-Be it polygon intersection requiring the object footprints, or circle checking requiring the number of circles, and their spacing relative to the object position.
-The output that this algorithm will provide is the collision point and the time to collision for every pair of objects that have one.
-Note that the simulation time steps can be a different size than the predicted path time steps, to improve collision checking approximation accuracy.
+The time between simulation prediction steps $dt$ if sim, and any parameters needed to define the collision checking approach to be used.
+Be it polygon intersection requiring the object footprints, or circle checking requiring the number of circles, and their spacing relative to the object position. **The output that this algorithm will provide is the collision point and the time to collision for every pair of objects that have one.** Note that the simulation time steps can be a different size than the predicted path time steps, to improve collision checking approximation accuracy.

 ![1565092589154](assets/1565092589154.png)